nasa/Common-Metadata-Repository/README.md

   - An Elasticsearch plugin that enables spatial search entirely within elastic

 - oracle-lib
-  - Contains utilities for connecting to and manipulating data in OracleDB
+  - Contains utilities for connecting to and manipulating data in Oracle

 - message-queue-lib
-  - A library for interfacing with RabbitMQ
+  - A library for interfacing with RabbitMQ, AWS SQS, and an in memory message queue

 - spatial-lib
+  - The spatial libraries provide utilities for working with spatial areas in the CMR

 - transmit-lib
   - The Transmit Library defines functions for invoking CMR services